cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 [^4]: For example, today [Jupyter](https://jupyter.org/) is bundled by almost every major cloud provider as the de facto tool for interactive data science and scientific computing.

-[^5]: I believe in avoiding premature decomposition.
-If a codebase is less than, say, half a million lines of code, putting a network layer (like API calls) over it only makes maintenance a pain for ~~non-Amazon~~ rational developers.
+[^5]: I believe that aviding premature decomposition is a good idea.
+If a codebase is less than, say, 1/2 million LoC, then setting a network layer (like API calls) over it only would make maintenance a pain for ~~non-Amazon~~ rational developers.

-[^6]: By the way, I think every single project on GitHub should have its own website (it's extremely easy via [GitHub Pages](https://pages.github.com/))—so no excuses.
+[^6]: By the way, I think every single project on GitHub should have its own website (it's extremely easy via [GitHub Pages](https://pages.github.com/)), so no excuses, sorry.

 [^7]: “Production-ready,” for me, means I can deploy the app to the cloud as-is, without needing to make a lot of infrastructure changes.

-[^8]: Using Docker for CI ensures parity with production—but it might add cold-start overhead.
-You know... compromises.
-That’s life.
+[^8]: Using Docker for CI ensures parity with production environments, but it might add some cold-start overhead.
+You know... compromises, life is full of them.